February 23, 2026

 Hormone shifts can influence tissue and pain sensitivity

 Menopause is associated with physiologic changes that can influence cartilage, bone, connective tissues, and pain processing.
-Some clinical reviews note estrogen receptors are present in joint-related tissues, which helps explain why symptoms can shift during this transition.¹
+Some clinical reviews note estrogen receptors are present in joint-related tissues, however, estrogen decreases during the menopause transition, which helps explain why symptoms can shift during this period.¹

 When you sleep poorly or feel chronically stressed, pain can feel louder and more persistent.
 Menopause-related musculoskeletal symptoms are often discussed alongside sleep disturbance, fatigue, anxiety, and stress.¹ That overlap matters because improving sleep consistency and stress buffering can reduce how intense pain feels, even before anything else changes.

-Midlife menopause muscle changes can leave joints feeling less supported
+Muscle changes in menopause can leave joints feeling less supported

 If strength drops while life’s demands stay the same, joints can feel more “worked” by everyday tasks.
-This is one reason gentle, progressive strength work tends to help.
+This is one reason gentle, progressive strengthening exercises tends to help.

 Common signs of menopause joint and muscle pain